radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 Delegation of responsibilities and separation of tasks are important security principles.
 By moving all RADIUS/(D)TLS knowledge to a (D)TLS-aware proxy, security analysis becomes simpler, and enforcement of correct security becomes easier.

+## Crypto-Agility

+{{?I-D.ietf-radext-deprecating-radius}} makes efforts to deprecate insecure practices in RADIUS.
+We refer readers to {{I-D.ietf-radext-deprecating-radius}} for details on crypto-agility.

 # Design Decisions
 {: #design_decisions}